adloky/smalls/ruy-lopez-mbm.md

 **13...Bb4**

 Black hopes to ease the pressure by exchanging off White’s knight on d2 before it goes to e4.
-If instead 13...Be7 14.Nxd4 Nxd4 (or 14...Qxd4 15.axb5 with an edge) 15.Ne4 0- 0 16.axb5 and, as with the game move, Black has to submit to split pawns with 16...Nxb5 because 16...axb5? drops a piece to 17.Rxa8 Qxa8 18.Qxd4.
+If instead 13...Be7 14.Nxd4 Nxd4 (or 14...Qxd4 15.axb5 with an edge) 15.Ne4 O-O 16.axb5 and, as with the game move, Black has to submit to split pawns with 16...Nxb5 because 16...axb5? drops a piece to 17.Rxa8 Qxa8 18.Qxd4.

-Alternatively 13...Bc5 14.Ne4 Bb6 15.Nfg5! gives White a dangerous initiative, for example 15...Nxg5? (a poor reply, but even so 15 ...
-0- 0 16.Qd3! threatening 17.Nf6+ then mate on h7, is unpleasant for Black; or equally 15...Qd5 16.Re1!
+Alternatively 13...Bc5 14.Ne4 Bb6 15.Nfg5! gives White a dangerous initiative, for example 15...Nxg5? (a poor reply, but even so 15...O-O 16.Qd3! threatening 17.Nf6+ then mate on h7, is unpleasant for Black; or equally 15...Qd5 16.Re1!
 O-O 17.Qd3) 16.Bxg5 Qd7 17.axb5 Qxb5 18.Re1 O-O? (a classic case of ‘castling into it’; he had to try 18...Ne6) 19.Nf6+!
 Kh8 (if 20...gxf6 21.Bxf6 Qd7 22.Re4 when there is no good defence to the killer check on g4) 20.Qh5 Qd3 21.Re4 1-0 in N.De Firmian-I.Timmermans, Copenhagen 2002.

 **14.axb5 Nxb5**